reimagined/resolve/docs/api/event-store-adapter.md

 ### Import Events Stream

 A writable stream object that the [`importEvents`](#importevents) function returns.
-This object extends the Node.js `fs.ReadStream` with the following properties:
+This object extends the Node.js `fs.WriteStream` with the following properties:

 | Property Name      | Description                                                                                                                                                                                                |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |